 Endoscopic Ablation

-Ablative therapy is generally reserved for flat lesions, or treatment of BE after ER.
-There are many ways to perform ablative therapy, with the most common being radiofrequency ablation (RFA) (Figure 6).
+Ablative therapy is generally reserved for flat lesions or treatment of BE after ER.
+There are many ways to perform ablative therapy with the most common being radiofrequency ablation (RFA) (Figure 6).
 Other methods that are less commonly used include photodynamic therapy (PDT) and cryoablation.
 The main purpose of ablative therapy is to destroy the remaining residual malignant or pre-malignant tissue to prevent recurrence.